-- ◆ Have the official license sheet that comes with the product. - Run the command to create the cluster.
-If you have not run the command yet, see "Creating a cluster" in Chapter 4 and run the command. - Allow logon as root user to the server that will be set as a mater server among servers that constitute the cluster system.
+- ♦ Have the official license sheet that comes with the product.
+The license sheet is sent to you when you purchase the product.
+You will enter the values on the license sheet. - ♦ Allow logon as root user to the server that will be set as a mater server among servers that constitute the cluster system.

 The clplcnsc command is used in the following procedures.
-For more information on how to use the clplcnsc command, see Chapter 4, "ExpressCluster command reference" in the Reference Guide.
+For more information on how to use the clplcnsc command, see Chapter 3, "ExpressCluster command reference" in the Reference Guide.